What is Cloudflare?

 - Browser optimization

-- Adjusts the way content is delivered to specific browsers, to take advantage of the particular strengths and features.
+Browser optimization adjusts the way content is delivered to specific browsers, to take advantage of the particular strengths and features.

-- Compresses assets to half their size without losing any data.
+Gzip compresses assets to half their size without losing any data.

 CloudFlare's system monitors traffic patterns across a large network and is able to identify and learn from each attack attempt, improving security over time for both your website and the entire CloudFlare network.

 CloudFlare Security features are quite extensive, but they are also very easy to configure and use, thanks to their dead-simple security options:

 CloudFlare also provides detailed threat reports, telling you who is attacking and how (and how they were stopped).

 In addition to a CDN, CloudFlare also includes free SSL certificates.
 You'll be able to enable HTTPS on your website with one click from your control panel.

 SSL certificates are essential for e-commerce websites and enhance your search ranking no matter what kind of website you have.

 With an SSL certificate, visitors' trust in your website security will increase when they see the secure seal in the address bar, making them feel better about entering payment information on your website.